Which background elements are important?

 1. Introducing the Topic

-While the four background information elements described in this lesson may be presented in any order or omitted at the writer’s discretion, the logical general-specific introduction structure as prescribed by most English for Academic Purposes tutors dictates that the essay topic should probably be presented to the reader first.
+While the four background information elements described in this chapter may be presented in any order or omitted at the writer’s discretion, the logical general-specific introduction structure as prescribed by most English for Academic Purposes tutors dictates that the essay topic should probably be presented to the reader first.
 By introducing the essay topic at the start of an essay in a general and broad way, a writer can create a coherent beginning to their assignment:

-This first sentence from our example introduction in Lesson 1 succeeds in (a) introducing the topic of foreign AID, and (b) introducing that topic generally without yet focussing on Africa or the effectiveness of foreign AID.
+This first sentence from our example introduction in Chapter 1 succeeds in (a) introducing the topic of foreign AID, and (b) introducing that topic generally without yet focussing on Africa or the effectiveness of foreign AID.

 2. Hooking the Reader